Some posts contain compensated links. Please read this disclaimer for more info.

 Bankomat je u sljedećoj ulici, pokraj supermarketa. – The ATM is in the next street, next to the supermarket.

 Got your money?
 Good!
-Time to relaxing with a nice cup of coffee.
+Time to relax with a nice cup of coffee.
 Croats generally like coffee, so you will find charming little coffee shops everywhere you go.
 Also, drinking coffee is much more than just finishing your cup of coffee: it is time to relax and chat with your friends, family, or colleagues.
 Enjoying a cup of coffee can take hours!
 Coffee shops in Croatia are always full.
 Make sure that you find the one with the best coffee!

 Oprostite, možete li mi preporučiti neki dobar kafić? – Excuse me, can you recommend a good coffee shop?